puppetlabs/puppet-docs/source/pe/3.3/install_system_requirements.markdown

 ### Monolithic (all-in-one) Installation

+Monolithic installs are suitable for deployments up to 500 nodes.
 Please ensure your hardware meets the following minimum requirements:

-- The **puppet master**, **PE console**, and **PuppetDB** node: at least 16 processor cores, 32 GB RAM, and high-performance disk space
+- The **puppet master**, **PE console**, and **PuppetDB** node: at least 4-8 processor cores, 8 GB RAM, and high-performance disk space
 - **Puppet agent** nodes: any hardware able to run the supported operating system
 - For `/var/`, at least 1 GB of free space for each PE component on a given node
 - For PE-installed PostgreSQL, `/opt/` requires at least 100 GB of free space for data gathering